easybuilders/easybuild-docs/docs/extended-dry-run.md

     try:
         testcases = os.listdir('test')
     except OSError as err:
-        raise EasyBuildError("Unexpected error when determining list of test cases: %s", err)
+        raise SimpleBuildError("Unexpected error when determining list of test cases: %s", err)

 # only raise an error if we're not in dry run mode
 elif not self.dry_run:
-    raise EasyBuildError("Test directory not found, failed to determine list of test cases")
+    raise SimpleBuildError("Test directory not found, failed to determine list of test cases")
 ```

-Easyblocks that do not take this into account are likely to result in
+Simpleblocks that do not take this into account are likely to result in
 ignored errors during a dry run (see also
 [Errors are ignored (by default) during dry run][extended_dry_run_notes_ignored_errors]).
 For example, for the bad example shown above: